TechnoBase-krd/alert/QUICKSTART.md

 ## That's It! 🎉

-Watchdog is now monitoring your application.
+Alert is now monitoring your application.
 All exceptions in production/staging will be sent to your Telegram channel automatically.

 ## Next Steps

-- **Customize notifications**: Edit `config/watchdog.php`
+- **Customize notifications**: Edit `config/alert.php`
 - **Multiple environments**: Create separate channels for production and staging
 - **Queue worker**: Make sure your queue worker is running for async notifications
 - **Read full docs**: Check [README.md](README.md) for all features